adalbertgerald/adalbertgerald.github.io/_pages/about.md

 order: 1
 ---

+My name is Adalbert Gerald Soosai Raj (aka Gerald).
 I am an Assistant Teaching Professor in Computer Science and Engineering at the University of California, San Diego (UCSD).
 Prior to joining UCSD, I completed an interdisciplinary Ph.D. in Computer Sciences and Education at the University of Wisconsin-Madison (UW-Madison).
+Before that, I did my Masters in Computer Sciences at UW-Madison and Bachealors in Information Technology at College of Engineering Guindy (CEG), Chennai.

-I study equitable and effective ways to teach computing to a diverse set of learners.
+I study effective, equitable, and inclusive ways to teach computing to a diverse set of learners.
 Specifically, I focus on designing and evaluating student-centered approaches for teaching computing to non-native English speakers; study the role of live-coding, an active learning technique to teach programming for beginning programmers; develop innovative methods to teach a second programming language to people who already know how to program in a different language.

 I deeply care about diversity in computing.
 While at UW-Madion, I designed and developed a mobile app development workshop for increasing the participation of